Joshua-Kloepfer20/P04/README.md

 # Untitled Circle Game by Marvelous Moles

 ## Description
 A game that mimics Agar.io, an endless game about growing bigger by eating other players.
 Players will be able to play on a multiplayer server with other players and eat their friends.
-They will also be able to login to save their highscores to a global leaderboard.

 ## Roles
 * Lia - game mechanics (JS), backend